Election Integrity Activists Disturbed by Execution-Style Murder of DNC Data Guru Seth Rich

 (Note: Please do not post outside Fair Use laws without permission.)

 Election analysts who surmise that voter suppression tactics against Bernie Sanders must have been assisted by voter database hacks are wondering at the timing and senselessness of the murder of a DNC data director, Seth Rich.
 Rich was shot multiple times in the back in a puzzling random murder in an affluent area of Washington DC.
-Nothing was taken from him, and robbery was ruled out as the motive.
+Nothing was taken from him, and the case has been called a botched robbery by police.
 Rich was from Nebraska.

 When hundreds of thousands of voters were dropped from the rolls, or found their party registrations changed without their permission, in the Democratic primaries in New York, Arizona, and California, one question lingered: How did the fiascos come to affect almost exclusively Bernie Sanders supporters?